redis-developer/redis-om-node-tutorial/README.md

-# Up and Running with Express and Redis OM for Node.js in 5-minutes
+# Up and Running Quickly with Express and Redis OM for Node.js in 5-minutes

 OK.
 So that title is a bold claim.
 And this is a read-and-follow-along sort of tutorial.
 So, it might be 6 minutes or 4 minutes depending on how fast you type.
 Regardless, this should get you building something useful quickly and could make a nice foundation for something bigger.